semrush/intergalactic/website/docs2/components/button/button.md

 ### Types

-Intergalactic design system has three button types (`use` property in API):
+Intergalactic Design System has three button types (`use` property in API):

 - `primary`: Main accent button for filters and basic actions on the page.
 - `secondary`: Default non-accent button for secondary/repetitive actions on the page.